apache/flagon-distill/README.rst

    You are now inside the project's virtual environment, which isolates the project's dependencies from your system-wide Python packages.

-4.5 Ensure you've downloaded pre-commit and other dependencies
+4.5 Ensure you've downloaded pre-commit and other dependecies

     .. code-block:: bash
         pip install pre-commit